Helena Maria Viramontes: Their Dogs Came with Them

-Viramontes’ novel showcases the 1960s freeway construction in East Los Angeles in which Mexican American sites of cultural memory were permanently erased.
+Viramontes’s novel showcases the 1960s freeway construction in East Los Angeles in which Mexican American sites of cultural memory were permanently erased.
 The author emphasizes the traumatic relationship between the characters and their disappearing community.
 In the novel Viramontes focuses on the Chicano movement that the young characters joined during a time in which the freeway threatened the erasure of their community and culture.
 She also creates a space to imagine Latina futures from a broken ground, unredeemed past or non-redemptive history.
 She maps the lives of four Latinas who navigate personal and political unrest with their communities while emphasizing how Chicanas and queer-Latinas have been an integral part of Chicana/o history.
 Her character's identities are intertwined with their communities through the imagery and metaphors of their bodies.
 She is able to articulate positive and negative dynamics within their neighborhood during the turbulent time of the freeway construction.

 Selected works

+Viramontes's papers are held at the University of California Santa Barbara Special Collection.